MihajloPi/WeatherCalculations/README.md

 # WeatherCalculations
-Functions for calculating commonly used variables in meteorology and conversions between units.
+Functions for calculating commonly used variables in meteorology and conversions between units. <br>
+For use in Arduino IDE.